 I am a Seattle-area editor and writer with a background in history, journalism, philosophy, and archaeology, and many varied interests.
 I have a B.A. in History, did post-graduate work in Journalism, and have an M.A. in Early Celtic Studies.

 After earning a B.A. in History, I began my editing career at the college paper, The Daily Cougar, while studying Journalism at the University of Houston.
 I have worked as both an editor and a writer for magazines, software companies, marketing firms, a law firm, and an encyclopedia.
-I can perform all levels of editing, from developmental to line editing, and I specialize in style issues.
-I have written numerous style guides throughout my career and I love researching style issues (probably has to do with my background in historical research).
+I can perform all levels of editing, from developmental to line editing.
+I can bring order to disorganized text so that it flows more naturally and is easier to read.
+I also specialize in style issues and have written numerous style guides throughout my career.

-I began writing fiction seriously in the mid-1990s, starting with screenplays and eventually moving on to playwriting.
+I began writing fiction in the mid-1990s, starting with screenplays and eventually moving on to playwriting.
 I studied playwriting with Elizabeth Heffron and Stuart Spencer, among others, and my plays have been produced in Seattle and Kansas City.
-I also studied at Hedgebrook with award-winning writers Theresa Rebeck and Robin Swicord.
+I have also participated in master class retreats at Hedgebrook with award-winning writers Theresa Rebeck and Robin Swicord.
 Since 2012, I have been writing poetry, and have studied with Seattle poets Kelli Russell Agodon, Susan Rich, Elizabeth Austen, and JT Stewart.

-I have a background in music, studied and played classical guitar for many years, and also took classical voice training for 10 years.
-I performed onstage in Seattle with different theater companies, singing in Gilbert & Sullivan operettas and musicals, and performing in Shakespeare and the Seattle Fringe Festival.
+I have a background in music, studied and played classical guitar for many years, and also took classical voice training for more than 10 years.
+I performed onstage in Seattle with a number of theater companies, singing in Gilbert & Sullivan operettas and musicals, performing Shakespeare, and participating in the Seattle Fringe Festival.
 I am also president of the board of DramaQueen, a nonprofit theater organization dedicated to promoting women playwrights.
 With writer and director Karen Kinch, DramaQueen produced the SWAN Day event at ACT Theatre in March 2012.